Start My Answer

 You should never give your personal information, such as your social security number, to anyone claiming to be a debt collector.
 Otherwise, you may open yourself up to identity theft.

-Take these actions to beat Credit Management Company
+Take these actions to engage with Credit Management Company

 Whether it's just the phone calls or CMC has taken you to court, here's everything you need to know to help you win.